 - ½ cup milk

-- Bring water to boil with loose tea, sugar, and tea masala and turn the heat to low.
+- Bring water to boil with loose tea, sugar, and tea masala, and turn to low heat.

 - Add milk and boil.
 Simmer on low heat for one minute.